Keepnet Labs Logo

 Mitigating Human Error with Keepnet’s Human Risk Management Platform

-Human error is one of the leading causes of cybersecurity breaches, but businesses can take significant steps to mitigate this risk using Keepnet’s Unified Human Risk Management Platform.
-Keepnet offers a powerful combination of phishing simulations, security awareness training, and fast incident response, all designed to reduce the likelihood and impact of human mistakes.
+Human error is one of the leading causes of cybersecurity breaches, but businesses can take significant steps to mitigate this risk using Keepnet’s Extended Human Risk Management Platform.
+Keepnet offers a powerful combination of phishing simulations, security awareness training, and fast incident response, all designed to reduce the likelihood and impact of human mistakes, the weakest link in cybersecurity.

 Keepnet’s phishing simulations immerse employees in realistic attack scenarios, including email phishing, vishing (voice phishing), and smishing (SMS phishing).
 By exposing staff to these threats in a controlled environment, organizations have seen a 90% reduction in high-risk behaviors.